HoxelDraw/4DO-Specification/README.md

 To define a new material, use the `newmtl` command followed by a space and the material's name.
 The material's name **MUST NOT** contain spaces.
 Once the material name is defined, list all desired material properties.

-Each material property may be listed zero or one time.
-If a property is listed twice for the same material, the most recent one **SHOULD** be used.
+Each material property may be listed zero or one time(s).
+If a property is listed more than once for the same material, the most recent one **MUST** be used.

 #### Base Color